-Build Your Team Top Takeaways Recruit members of the committee carefully and strategically.
+Build Your Team Top Takeaways Carefully and strategically recruit members of the committee.
 Try to have leaders and stakeholders from important communities, such as education, public safety, local government, etc., represented.
 The committee should be representative of the entire community, which will encourage local grassroots involvement, credibility, transparency and accountability.
-Consider recruiting for your committee from leaders and stakeholders in the following communities: Local government Public safety Libraries Education (public and private K-12, universities and community colleges) Healthcare Economic development Businesses Nonprofits Utilities and broadband providers Private citizens and others committed to the expansion of broadband internet in the community Recruit broadband committee members strategically.
-For example, if local schools have been working publicly towards greater broadband access for their students, be certain to include at least one key member of the school community.
+Consider recruiting for your committee from leaders and stakeholders in the following communities: Local government Public safety Libraries Education (public and private K-12, universities and community colleges) Health care Economic development Businesses Nonprofits Utilities and broadband providers Private citizens and others committed to the expansion of broadband internet in the community Strategically recruit broadband committee members.
+For example, if local schools have been working publicly toward greater broadband access for their students, be certain to include at least one key member of the school community.
 Remember that local grassroots involvement is crucial to your success.
 Bring in citizens with a broad range of interests.
 A committee that is representative of the entire community provides credibility, transparency and public accountability, as well as some assurance that most of the various needs and interests of the community are considered and, with hard work and perseverance, met.
 Champions As you recruit, and as you work together as a committee, consider which of your members might be natural “champions,” citizens who can dedicate many hours and untold energy to your broadband goals.
 One of your champions is likely to be named the chairperson or the primary contact person of the committee.
 Think of a time in your community when a fellow citizen successfully launched a project or initiative.
-It might have been building or improving playground equipment in the park or expanding the recycling program to include downtown apartment buildings or outlying areas of the county, or perhaps it was feeding the poor during the holidays.
+It might have been building or improving playground equipment in the park, expanding the recycling program to include downtown apartment buildings or outlying areas of the county, or feeding the poor during the holidays.
 This person was a “champion.”
 Your committee needs a champion to help develop and advance the project.
 Your champion(s) should have the time, energy and interest to manage and drive the initiative forward.
 They will likely be leaders in local government or from the larger community, such as educators, business leaders, nonprofit directors, economic development directors, librarians and others in similar roles.
-Your champions will be expected to lead a coalition of members, and therefore will need the support of the various institutions of the community, such as government agencies, businesses, schools, colleges, nonprofits and hospitals.
+Your champions will be expected to lead a coalition of members, and therefore will need the support of the various community institutions, like government agencies, businesses, schools, colleges, nonprofits and hospitals.
 Broadband Planning Committee Role Checklist The Broadband Planning Committee Role Checklist is a great place to keep track of your roster and make sure that you are introducing the right people to the committee.
-You may not have all of the participants that are listed, and you may have multiple checklists with a few different members from across your communities, depending on the requirements of your project.
+You may not have all the participants that are listed, and you may have multiple checklists with a few different members from across your communities, depending on the requirements of your project.